Achint12/MERN/Main Course Project/Database/DATABASE server.md

 in case of a big user data one can use unique keyword while declaring the type of an object this makes quering fast.

 - findOne finds one document matching the criteria in the argument of out method.
+- transactions allows you to perform multiple operations in isolation of each other and to undo this. and they are build on sessions.\
+- Populate allows us to refer to a document stored in another collection and to work with data in that existing document of that other collection.